hasauino/family-tree/README.md

-This is a server for storing, browsing, and updating a family tree, made using [Django](https://www.djangoproject.com/).
+This is a platfrom for storing, browsing, and updating a family tree, made using [Django](https://www.djangoproject.com/).

 [Demo](http://new.omaritree.com/)